sean-atkinson/sean-atkinson/README.md

 # <img src="https://raw.githubusercontent.com/ABSphreak/ABSphreak/master/gifs/Hi.gif" width="30px"> Hi, I'm Sean!

-* ⚡ A little about yours truly:
+* ⚡ A little about me:
   * Toronto is home.
   * The furthest city from Toronto in the world?
 That’s where my wife was born.
   * I'm a Liverpool FC supporter.